Member Recruitment & Retention for Your ACS Student Community

 Currently $25/year for undergraduate students and $55/year for graduate students, offers the same benefits as a membership with a premium package.
 You'll have access to all ACS resources, including career consulting and workshops, meeting discounts, and inChemistry magazine.

-• Only students with a student membership may serve as chapter officers and access the chapter reporting system.
-Additionally, the current member database only connects students with student memberships to their institutions, so students on other categories will not show up on ACS-generated rosters.
+- Only students with a student membership may serve as a student community officer and access the chapter reporting system.
+Additionally, the current member database only connects students with student memberships to their institutions.
+If you have a basic package membership, you will not show up on ACS-generated rosters.

-• Some chapters will cover premium package membership for their officers or other chapter members.
+- Some groups will cover premium package membership for their officers or other student members.
 In addition to helping members manage costs, it makes the group more welcoming and helps it maintain their active status.

 Student chapters and GSOs have the option of including any number of members who are not ACS members.
 These members do not receive any ACS benefits.